 As with file names and aliases, you should avoid names for shell variables (of either type) that contain special characters.
 Also, a variable name cannot begin with a number.
 To access the value of a variable (or, synonymously, to evaluate the variable) we simply prefix the variable name with a \$ (dollar sign).
-We can then use the echo command, which, as already mentioned in the section on executables and paths, simply "echoes" its arguments (see man echo for full details) to display the value.
+We can then use the echo command, which, as already mentioned in the section on executables and paths, simply "echoes" its arguments (see man echo for full details), to display the value.
 Here are some examples:

+'''

+% var1=val1

-% var1=val1 % echo \$var1 val1
+% echo $var1

+val1

+% var1='val1'

-% var1='val1' % echo \$var1
+% echo $var1

+val1

-% var2='val1 val2 val3' % echo \$var2 val1 val2 val3
+% var2='val1 val2 val3'

+% echo $var2

+val1 val2 val3

+'''

-You should observe that the use of the prefix \$ to evaluate a shell variable is quite different from the evaluation mechanism found in many other programming languages (e.g. maple, C, MATLAB), where use of the variable name itself generally results in evaluation (except when the name appears on the left hand side of an assignment).
-When writing scripts that use variables it is a common mistake to forget to use the \$ when needed, so be extra vigilant about this point.
+You should observe that the use of the prefix \$ to evaluate a shell variable is quite different from the evaluation mechanism found in many other programming languages (e.g. Maple, C, MATLAB), where use of the variable name itself generally results in evaluation (except when the name appears on the left hand side of an assignment).
+When writing scripts that use variables it is a common mistake to forget to use the \$ when needed, so be extra vigilant about this point if and when you do write scripts.

-Also, note the usage of the single quote character (') to delimit the assignment value in the second and third examples: this is completely analogous to their use in our previous discussion of alias definitions.
+Also, note the usage of the single quote characters (') to delimit the assignment value in the second and third examples: this is completely analogous to their use in our previous discussion of alias definitions.
 In the third example, the quotes are necessary since the value being assigned contains whitespace.
 In the second example, the quotes aren't needed, but they don't hurt either (i.e. we can view their inclusion as a bit of defensive programming).
 It is also important to understand that the quotes themselves do not become part of the assigned value.
 Finally, the double quote character (") can also be used as a delimiter in variable assignment, but as we will discuss in the section on using quotes, depending on the string that is enclosed in quotes, the ultimate value that is assigned to the variable can differ from that which would be obtained by using single quotes.

-For us, a major use of local variables will be in the context of bash programming (writing bash scripts), as we will see below.
+A major use of local variables occurs in the context of bash programming (writing bash scripts), which is described below, but which we will not explicitly cover in this course.

 Environment Variables: As mentioned above, bash uses another type of variable---called an environment variable---which is often used for communication between the shell and other processes (possibly another shell, which does not necessarily have to be bash).
-To see a list of all currently defined environment variables type
+To see a list of all currently defined environment variables, use the env command: